Sparrrgh/sparrrgh.github.io/_posts/2024-03-23-fuzzing-embedded-systems-1.markdown

 With this in mind I chose to fuzz the CGI binaries of the web server used to configure and manage the router.

-These binaries have the added benefit of having **none** of the recommended mitigations used by modern compilers, meaning we can pwn like we are Aleph One in '96.
+These binaries have the added benefit of having **none** of the recommended mitigations used by modern compilers, meaning we can pwn like we are Aleph One[TODO] in '96.

 <img src="/assets/img/checksec.png">